syncfusion-content/windowsforms-docs/WindowsForms/multicolumntreeview/TreeNodeAdv-Features.md

 ### LabelEdit

 Indicates whether the label text of the tree nodes can be edited.
 By default, it is false .
-To handle BeforeEdit event and AfterEdit event.
-LabelEdit property must be set as true.
+To edit the node,LabelEdit property must be set as true.
+BeforeEdit event occurs before a node gets into edit node.
+For further editing event, refer [Node Editing] (https://help.syncfusion.com/windowsforms/multicolumntreeview/multicolumntreeview-events#node-editing).

 {% tabs %}